Keyboard shortcuts

 At its core, SQL has a single relationship mechanism: the foreign key.
 Fabrique models this directly — a belongs_to attribute on a foreign key column connects two models, and the compiler handles the rest (bidirectional joins, type validation).

-On top of this foundation, a few annotations provide the ergonomics you’d expect from a traditional ORM — inverse declarations, many-to-many through tables — without multiplying relationship types.
+On top of this foundation, aliases provide the ergonomics you’d expect from a traditional ORM — without multiplying relationship types.

 Declaring a Relationship